tamme-ilona/2024-11-06-git-playground/README.md

 ## Description
 This is a repository for playing around with git.

-This repository contains 2 branches:
+This repository contains following branches:
 - `main`
 - `ugly-conflict`
 - `feature-script`